DAILY NEWS ANALYSIS

 # After 1979, the Indo-Tibetan Border Police has manned the Lipulekh Pass.
 In actual practice, life for the locals (Byansis) remained unchanged given the open border and free movement of people and goods.

-# After the 1996 Treaty of Mahakali (Kali river is also called Mahakali/Sarada further downstream) that envisaged the Pancheshwar multipurpose hydel project, the issue of the origin of Kali river was first raised in 1997.
+# After the 1996 Treaty of Mahakali (Kali river is also called Mahakali/Sarada further downstream) that envisaged the Pancheshwar multipurpose hydel project, the issue of the origin of the Kali river was first raised in 1997.

 # The matter was referred to the Joint Technical Level Boundary Committee that had been set up in 1981 to re-identify and replace the old and damaged boundary pillars along the India-Nepal border.